ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 1. Windows loader finds a proxy DLL instead of the Windows library.
 The Loader writes addresses of the functions, which are exported by the proxy DLL, to the Import Address Table of the EXE module.

-2. Execution of the EXE module code meets the `CALL` instruction.
+2. Execution of the EXE module code reaches the `CALL` instruction.
 The record of Import Address Table is used to get an actual function address.
 Now this record contains an address of the proxy DLL function.
 The `CALL` instruction transfers control to the proxy DLL module.

 3. Proxy DLL contains the Thunk Table.
 Addresses of its exported functions match to the thunks in this table.
-Therefore, `CALL` instruction transfers control to the thunk instead of the wrapper function.
+Therefore, the Thunk Table receives control from the `CALL` instruction of the executable module.

 4. The `JMP` instruction of the thunk transfers control to the wrapper of the `TextOutA` WinAPI function, which is provided by proxy DLL.
 The wrapper contains bot's code.

-5. The `CALL` instruction passes control to the original `TextOutA` function of `gdi32` module when the wrapper code is finished.
+5. The `CALL` instruction of the wrapper function passes control to the original `TextOutA` function of the `gdi32` module when the wrapper code is finished.

 6. Original `TextOutA` function is executed.
 Then the `RETN` instruction transfers control back to the wrapper function.